-Loss from construction operations for 2024 was \$103.3 million compared to a loss of \$144.8 million for 2023.
-The improvement was primarily due to the absence of certain prior-year unfavorable adjustments, including \$62.2 million of unfavorable non-cash adjustments due to changes in estimates on the electrical and mechanical scope of a completed transportation project in the Northeast associated with changes in the expected recovery on certain unapproved change orders resulting from ongoing negotiations; a non-cash charge of \$24.7 million on an educational facilities project in New York that resulted from an adverse court ruling; an unfavorable adjustment of \$16.9 million on a multi-unit residential project in New York due to changes in estimates resulting from incremental costs to complete the project and ongoing negotiations on unapproved change orders; and an adverse legal ruling on a completed mixed-use project in New York that resulted in a non-cash charge of \$83.6 million, of which \$11.4 million impacted the Specialty Contractors segment.
-The improvement was partially offset by certain 2024 unfavorable adjustments on several completed projects due to the impact of judgments and settlements totaling \$57.2 million, including \$17.7 million due to an unfavorable judgment on a completed mass-transit project in California and certain other adjustments that were individually immaterial.
-The improvement was also offset by the reduced project execution activities discussed above.
+Loss from construction operations for 2023 was \$144.8 million compared to \$168.0 million for 2022, a decrease of \$23.2 million.
+The reduced loss from construction operations was primarily due to the absence of certain prior-year unfavorable adjustments, mostly offset by unfavorable adjustments in 2023.
+The unfavorable prior-year adjustments included a \$46.2 million unfavorable adjustment on the aforementioned transportation project in the Northeast related to the unforeseen cost of project close-out issues, remediation work, extended project supervision and associated labor inefficiencies; the \$43.2 million non-cash impact from an unfavorable adjustment related to an adverse appellate court decision involving the electrical component of a completed mass-transit project in New York; a non-cash charge of \$17.8 million that increased cost of operations associated with the partial reversal by an appellate court of previously awarded legal damages related to a completed electrical project in New York; the \$11.3 million non-cash impact related to settlement negotiations on a mechanical project in New York; and the \$11.1 million unfavorable non-cash adjustment related to another mechanical project in New York.
+The impact from the absence of these prior-year adjustments was mostly offset by unfavorable adjustments in 2023 including \$62.2 million of unfavorable non-cash adjustments due to changes in estimates on the electrical and mechanical scope of the above-mentioned completed transportation project in the Northeast associated with changes in the expected recovery on certain unapproved change orders resulting from ongoing negotiations; a non-cash charge of \$24.7 million on the educational facilities project in New York that resulted from an adverse court ruling; an unfavorable adjustment of \$16.9 million on a multi-unit residential project in New York due to changes in estimates resulting from incremental costs to complete the project and ongoing negotiations on unapproved change orders; and a \$9.4 million unfavorable adjustment due to a settlement on a completed mass-transit project in California.

-Operating margin was (17.5)% in 2024 compared to (20.9)% in 2023.
-The change in operating margin was mainly attributable to the aforementioned factors that drove the lower loss from construction operations in 2024.
+Operating margin was (20.9)% in 2023 compared to (20.7)% in 2022.
+The change in operating margin was mainly attributable to the aforementioned factors that drove the lower loss from construction operations in 2023.